-The cafeteria is open for breakfast and lunch each full school day, there is a no charging policy and an alternative menu is offered.
+The cafeteria is open for breakfast and lunch each full school day.
+Lebanon Community School Corporation has a No Charging Policy for school meals.
+Please make sure your student has the correct amount of money in the account for their child otherwise an alternate National School Lunch Program approved lunch will be provided.
+There is no alternate breakfast option.
 Students are encouraged to use the services of the cafeteria.
 Students eating in the cafeteria should conduct themselves in an orderly fashion at all times.
 They should properly return trays and dispose of trash at the end of the lunch period.
 During lunch, we ask that students remain in the cafeteria as much as possible.
 Students may leave to use the restroom at the intersection across from the Crossroads Cafe in C-hall at the intersection of C-hall and A-hall.
 No other restrooms should be used during your lunch.
 You may also go to Tiger Town, Crossroad Cafe and/or the vending machines to get a snack or drink, but you must eat and drink those purchases in the cafeteria.
 Items purchased should not be consumed on the way back to the cafeteria.
 See the lunch supervisory teacher when questions arise.